-Organically, the company has also been instrumental to its partners, actively supporting their commercial development by bringing them positive cash inflows. the control and inspection industry and designs inspection systems controlling rigid containers' production and filling (using machine vision), while providing complementary added-value services (data collection and analysis, support services...).
+Organically, the company has also been instrumental to its partners, actively supporting their commercial development by bringing them positive cash inflows.

+Kestrel Vision is a leading company in the control and inspection industry and designs inspection systems controlling rigid containers' production and filling (using machine vision), while providing complementary added-value services (data collection and analysis, support services...).
 The group is an international machine vision specialist, organised mostly as a fabless manufacturing model (i.e. selling machines they design internally while outsourcing production), with a strong expertise in glass packaging and also in plastic and metal packaging through recent US acquisitions.